Benefit the Environment

 Chocolate makers can source HCP-designated cacao with confidence, knowing they are supporting biodiversity, cultural heritage, and sustainable farming practices

-Across 11 countries, HCP collaborates with farmers and partners to identify and protect the world’s most remarkable cacao varieties — the roots of chocolate as we know it.
+Across 11 countries, HCP collaborates with farmers and partners to identify and protect the world’s most remarkable cacao varieties — the roots of fine flavor chocolate.

 HCP publishes annual reports detailing program outcomes, designations, and financial transparency.
 Explore how donations are invested across research, fieldwork, and farmer partnerships.